isolver/ioHub/docs/iohub/quickstart.rst

 	# device created that is used to access device events or to call other device methods.
 	# All available devices are accessed via the io.devices attribute.
 	#
-	# Lets create 'short-cuts' to the created devices to save a bit of typing later on.
+	# Lets create 'shortcuts' to the devices created when the ioHub Server was initialized
+    # to save a bit of typing later on.
 	#
 	myMouse=io.devices.mouse
 	display=io.devices.display